tdiprima/langgraph-tutorial/tutorial-part1.md

 from langchain_openai import AzureChatOpenAI from pydantic import BaseModel, Field

-# Define the state: what data we’ll track
+# Define the state: what data we'll track
 class State(TypedDict):
     question: str          # The input question
     answer: str = ""       # The generated answer